Pushing the limits of unconstrained machine-learned interatomic potentials: Background and related work

 MLIPs are routinely used for a wide range of applications.
 Conceptually, the most simple are geometry optimization and lattice dynamics calculations.
 Given a set of atomic types and initial positions, geometry optimization finds a nearby local minimum of the potential energy surface as a function of the atomic positions -- with low-energy minima being candidates for thermodynamically stable configurations.
 A more rigorous assessment of stability can be achieved by a \emph{convex hull} construction, that consists of collecting several local minima, differing by structure or composition, and determining those that have lower (free) energy than a mixture of other phases with the same overall density or chemical composition.
 To also incorporate finite-temperature effects one can perform \emph{lattice dynamics} (phonon) calculations, which involve computing the mass-scaled Hessian of the potential around a minimum, and diagonalizing it to obtain its eigenvalues (vibrational frequencies) and eigenvectors (the corresponding atomic displacements).
 From lattice vibrations one can evaluate harmonic free energy corrections to the potential energy of the minima, as well as information on dynamical properties such as infrared or Raman spectra; anharmonic effects can be included considering phonon-phonon interactions via perturbation theory~\citep{peierls1929}.
 Alternatively, exact anharmonicity can be obtained by explicitly sampling the Boltzmann distribution at the relevant temperature $T$, i.e. $e^{-V/k_BT}$, which can be achieved through Monte Carlo~\citep{metr+53jcp} or molecular dynamics~\citep{alde-wain59jcp,rahm-stil71jcp,ande80jcp} simulations.
 Sampling based on the potential energy allows the computation of quantities such as order–disorder transition temperatures, phase diagrams, or specific heats.
 Between the two, molecular dynamics simulations are often preferred for their superior computational efficiency for medium-sized and large systems~\citep{alle-tild17book}.
 Given that most of these applications rely heavily on interatomic \emph{forces}, rather than only the potential, direct force evaluation can speed up almost every MLIP workflow.

 Even though the ultimate test of the utility of a MLIP is whether it can be used reliably for practical atomistic simulation tasks, it is often useful to have standardized benchmarks to encourage the development of more accurate and/or efficient MLIPs.
 Matbench-discovery~\citep{matbench} was among the first to be introduced, and it features the largest number of state-of-the-art architectures, but it does not contain tests on molecular dynamics applications.
 Very recently, LAMbench~\citep{lambench} and MLIP Arena~\cite{mlip-arena} have also been proposed.
-These benchmark suites focus almost exclusively on materials, and no analogues exist for molecules, to the best of our knowledge and at the time of writing.
-As a result, some practitioners evaluate model accuracy on the various test splits of the SPICE-MACE-OFF dataset~\citep{spice,mace-off} to benchmark models for applications in organic chemistry and biochemistry.
+In order to benchmark models for applications in organic chemistry and biochemistry, some practitioners evaluate model accuracy on the various test splits of the SPICE-MACE-OFF dataset~\citep{spice,mace-off}, and the Open Molecules leaderboard and community challenges~\cite{omol} are also increasingly used in this domain.